+First, let’s look to see if you’ll be able to afford it?
 Let’s find out and see if they are worth it at all?
-First let’s take a look to see if you’ll be able to afford it?
-Then let’s see why simple square foot estimates that you do on your own will be very far off.
+Then let’s see why simple square foot estimates you do on your own will be very far off.

-For starters, one dealer will tell you that quartz counters will cost anywhere from $50 up to $100 or more per square foot while another will give you an average of $60-$80.
+For starters, one dealer will tell you that quartz counters will cost anywhere from $50 to $100 or more per square foot, while another will give you an average of $60-$80.

 Most people make a quick estimate at home with their tape measure or ruler (GASP!) to measure the existing work surface.
 It can get quite exciting when you do it this way.
-You think you are getting a good idea of the price but in most cases you’ll be quite disappointed when you factor in the other costs involved.
+You think you are getting a good idea of the price, but in most cases, you’ll be pretty disappointed when you factor in the other costs.

 The Price Per Square Foot Bait And Switch

-Quite often the prices that you see listed are for the raw slabs themselves and don’t include any of the extras or even the installation.
-If you look at a website and see a counter that is on sale for only $39.99 per square foot the chances are good that this is for material only and you’ll be paying a lot more to get it fabricated into an actual countertop.
+Often, the prices you see listed are for the raw slabs themselves and don’t include any of the extras or even the installation.
+If you look at a website and see a counter on sale for only $39.99 per square foot, the chances are good that this is for material only, and you’ll be paying a lot more to get it fabricated into an actual countertop.

-You shouldn’t put stock into a quick estimate that relies on square foot alone.
+You shouldn’t put stock into a quick estimate that relies on square feet alone.

-Find out exactly what is included with that
+Find out precisely what is included with that

-- Does the quote include a sink cutout?
+- Does the quote have a sink cutout?

 - The list goes on and on.